bernstbj/macmutekey/README.md

 Added support for FaceTime, though it requires a keyboard shortcut to be defined for it to work.
 As well, fixed support for WebEx - now it appears to be working correctly.

+### v2.2.0 - 2023-06-15

+Added support for Slack huddles.

+### v2.3.0 - 2024-02-12

+Added support for the new MS Teams version (late 2023).
+Updated support for WebEx as it now reports as a 'V2' which wasn't recognized.